Charanjeeth-Shasta/built-in/README.md

 ScholarSync: AI-Powered YouTube Study Guides

 This project turns any YouTube educational video into a structured study guide, complete with summaries, key concepts, and quizzes.
+All AI runs on-device using Chrome’s Built‑in AI APIs; there is no backend.

 Project Structure

 scholar-sync/
-├── backend/
-│   ├── node_modules/
-│   ├── .env
-│   ├── package.json
-│   └── server.js
 └── extension/
     ├── icons/
     │   ├── icon16.png